ijchen/pair/tests/to-do.md

 # Test to-do list
 - Trybuild tests
-  - Verify dependent cannot outlive the pair.
-This means writing code that attempts to extract and store a reference to the dependent that would outlive the Pair itself
   - Test that the compiler prevents use of borrowed data after into_owner()
 - Concurrency
   - Sending ownership of a Pair between threads through channels